 When you buy something through one of the links on our site, we may earn an affiliate commission.

-Creating an online course is a fantastic way to make money online.
+Selling a course on one of these online course platforms is a fantastic way to make money online.

-The good news for course creators is that there have never been more good options when it comes to finding a place to sell online courses.
+The good news for course creators is that there have never been more good options when it comes to finding a place to create and sell online courses.

 What Are Online Course Platforms?

-An online course platform are the places where courses can be loaded, hosted, and sold.
+An online course platform is a place where courses can be loaded, hosted, and sold.
 If you create your own online course that you want to sell, finding the right platform for your needs will be an important part of finding success.

 Is this a standalone course?
 One of many you will be publishing?
 Understanding a bit about the online selling process matters.
-This will help you decide whether to use one platform for selling online courses or multiple.
+This will help you decide whether to use one platform to sell online courses or multiple.
 Having a plan also makes it much easier to figure out the best places to sell.